Skip to content

 • Underestimating code conversion.
 An automated converter produces a faithful structural starting point, not a finished program.
 Analogue scaling, block-transfer handling, timing assumptions, and indirect addressing all need manual review before the converted code is trustworthy on a live line.

 • Treating the restart as an electrical event.
-Re-energising pumps, valves, and drives in the wrong order can cause pressure surges and water hammer that damage pipework and instruments.
-The restart sequence is engineering, not a step left to whoever is on shift, a point covered further in our note on pump control and water hammer.
+Re-energising pumps, valves and drives in the wrong order causes pressure surges and water hammer that damage pipework and instruments.
+The restart sequence is engineering, not a step left to whoever is on shift, a point covered in our note on pump control and water hammer.

 • Ignoring the packaged equipment.
-Third-party skids, labellers, and OEM units with their own controllers and serial links are routinely missed in discovery and then discovered during the outage.
-They belong in the audit and in the factory acceptance test scope.
+Third-party skids, labellers and OEM units with their own controllers and serial links are routinely missed in discovery and found during the outage.
+They belong in the audit and the factory acceptance test scope.

 • No rollback per stage.
 A cutover without defined go/no-go gates and a written rollback at each one leaves the line able to reach an undefined state.
 Every stage should have a known position to return to and a clear point of no return once legacy hardware is removed.